codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/lab-michaelm/README.md

-# Reddit Search
+# Budget App

-An extremely basic application for searching subreddits and limiting the number of results.
+An extremely basic application for creating a budget.

 ## Getting Started